 - the Television Program Standard for Australian Content in Advertising, which aims to ensure that the majority of advertisements on television are Australian-made

 - the Broadcasting Services (Commercial Radio Advertising) Standard 2000, which encourages commercial radio broadcasters to ensure paid advertising is clearly distinguishable from all other programs.

 Other advertising on commercial television, commercial radio and pay TV is covered by the Advertising Standards Bureau code of practice.

 The ACMA also administers the national regulatory scheme for internet content.
 The scheme was established under the Broadcasting Services Act 1992, and is designed to address community concerns about offensive and illegal material on the internet.

-- information on phone advertising and content controls, including premium services.
+- Information on phone advertising and content controls, including premium services and complaint mechanisms.